IASRobolab/ai_utils/README.md

   - [Mediapipe setup](docs/mediapipe/mediapipe_setup.md)

 ## Utilities
-___
 ### Find package path

 If you are using a standard Cmake package configuration you should save your network weights or config files inside your package under a custom directory ```e.g., YOUR_PACKAGE_PATH/weights/YOUR_WEIGHT)```. \
 You'll probably need your package path in your code to use the AI algorithms (e.g., to load neural network weights).
-If the files are saved as has been declared above you can use the following command to retrieve the package path
+If the files are saved as has been declared above you can use the following command to retrieve the package path:
 ``` python
     import os
     pkg_dir_name = '/' + os.path.join(*os.path.abspath(__file__).split('/')[:-2])